 |

-- All members should make themselves familiar with, and adhere to the British Rowing Water Safety Code (now known as the Row Safe Code) - just click on the link above or on the logo to the right.
+- All members must be familiar with, and adhere to the British Rowing Water Safety Code and the KGSVBC Water Safety Code (see link below).

 - All members must be capable swimmers and should let the Club Secretary know of any health history/problem which might affect them while on the water.